IlyashenkoA/frontendmentor-tip-calculator/README.md

 ## About The Project

-Tip calculator, an application to calculate the bill, depending on the tip, the number of people and the bill itself.
-As a result, the final amount and the amount for each person will be displayed.
+Introducing the Tip Calculator, a practical utility designed to simplify bill calculations.
+With this tool, effortlessly determine final amounts and individual contributions for any bill scenario.
+Tailor tip percentages, adjust the number of people, and input the bill amount to obtain precise results.
+Whether you're dining out, sharing costs, or planning an event, the Tip Calculator streamlines the process, providing accurate and hassle-free calculations with every use.

 <br />

 <img src="https://i.ibb.co/82MRj9d/2023-05-08-104737.png" />

 <br />

 <img src="https://i.ibb.co/vHNx4pX/2023-05-08-105303.png" />